Murder of Stuart Tay: Aftermath

 In 1995, a court awarded Alfred and Linda Tay, the parents of the deceased victim, over $1 million from four of the killers, while the parents of Tay reached a $100,000 settlement with a fifth killer.

-In 1994, Linda Tay attended a conference asking for more strict sentencing of juvenile convicts.
+In 1994, Linda Tay attended a conference asking for stricter sentencing of juvenile convicts.
 Governor of California Pete Wilson was at this conference.

 Kirn Young Kim was paroled in 2012.

 While the plot of the film Better Luck Tomorrow was loosely based on the Tay murder, and director Justin Lin said that he had tracked the Tay incident in newspapers, the film is described to be a work of fiction that pulls from multiple influences.